MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/enable-app-customization.md

 ---
-title: Enable app customization and block apps till admin allows
+title: Enable app customization and block apps until admin allows
 author: heath-hamilton
 description: In this module, understand how Teams admins can customize your Teams app for their org and hide Teams app until admin approves. ms.localizationpriority: medium